Practice questions

 (b).

 So, to draw the graph of $y=\log_2{x}$, draw the graph of $y=2^x$.
-Then draw a diagonal line as a mirror.
-The logarithmic function is the mirror image.
+Then draw the line $y=x$ as a mirror; the logarithmic graph is the mirror image of the exponential graph.

 38. Solve the following problems using the interest formulas.